 But to make her happy I would make her Brown Sugar Shortbread cookies, and I have to admit she did have a good argument, they are pretty yummy.
+I love the flavor the brown sugar gives the cookies.
 Although I would argue that my Mom made the best cookies and hers had five ingredients.
 And yes I still stand by my Mom’s.

 How to make Shortbread Cookies without a cookie cutter: